Visual & Performing Arts

 Data from the U.S. Department of Education shows that visual and performing arts students who graduated in 2015-2017 with a master’s degree made a median starting salary of $28,000 per year.
 During this timeframe, most salaries fell between $22,500 (25th percentile) and $34,700 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to visual and performing arts.

 Salaries According to BLS

-Visual and Performing Arts majors often go into careers where salaries can range from $58,370 to $82,560 (25th to 75th percentile).
+Average salaries range from $58,370 to $82,560 (25th to 75th percentile) for careers related to visual and performing arts.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.